Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Introduction

-Regularly updated glacier inventories, which track glacier area as one of the GCOS variable products\supercite{wmo_gcos_ecv_2022}, provide valuable information to mitigate or adapt to these challenges.
-They provide essential baseline data for studying glacier changes, modelling past, current and future glacier behaviour, as well as provide more accurate sea-level projections, run-off availability and related socio-economic impacts.
-Nevertheless, existing glacier inventories currently have several limitations.
+Regularly updated glacier inventories, which track glacier area as one of the GCOS essential climate variable products\supercite{wmo_gcos_ecv_2022}, provide valuable information to measure, predict, mitigate or adapt to these challenges.
+Yet currently, the GCOS standards for estimating regional glacier area change in most glacierised regions on a decadal scale are not fulfilled\supercite{wmo_gcos_ecv_2022}.
+Furthermore, existing glacier inventories currently have several limitations.
 Regional and sub-regional inventories have restricted spatial coverage and lack consistency in the methods and principles employed for deriving glacier outlines.
 The global Randolph Glacier Inventory (RGI) has a limited temporal coverage with most glacier outlines mapped around the year 2000.
-It serves as a baseline dataset for modellers, but its use is limited when trying to understand more recent changes\supercite{rgi}.
+It serves as a baseline dataset in many glaciological studies\supercite{millan_icevelocityandthickness_2022,hugonnet_glacier_mass_loss_2021,rounce_globalglacierchange_2023}, but its use is limited when trying to understand temporal evolution and more recent changes\supercite{rgi}.
 Similarly to the regional inventories, the Global Land Ice Measurements from Space (GLIMS) database, the largest inventory database and a superset of RGI, despite being global and multitemporal, suffers from data quality issues as it comprises a compilation of regional inventories with varying levels of accuracy and consistency.
 This makes it challenging to obtain a comprehensive and reliable view of glaciers worldwide at a multitemporal level\supercite{glims}.
-Producing consistent inventories is a highly time-consuming task often requiring extensive visual interpretation and manual digitisation of satellite images by experts.
-Thus, there is a need to automate the global glacier mapping process.
+These limitations have significant scientific effects.
+Glaciologists who derive critical glacier products, such as ice surface velocities, ice thickness and geodetic mass balance, depend on accurate glacier outlines\supercite{millan_icevelocityandthickness_2022,hugonnet_glacier_mass_loss_2021}.
+Any inaccuracies in these outlines may propagate errors to downstream tasks affecting subsequent analyses and applications, e.g., global mass balance modelling studies\supercite{rounce_globalglacierchange_2023}.
+Moreover, glacier outlines serve as essential inputs for modelling efforts, allowing scientists to make informed assumptions about physical processes and to forecast the evolution of glaciers.
+The availability of consistent, multi-temporal glacier outlines, given they match or exceed the quality of existing inventories, would not only improve the accuracy of future glacier datasets and studies but would also offer a more reliable basis for calibrating glacier models to past periods.
+They will also lead to enhancements in glacier evolution model development, e.g., allowing for the incorporation of regularly updated glacier geometries into glacier dynamics models as well as the incorporation of calving dynamics of marine-terminating glaciers and a better representation of extreme changes in areas, e.g., via advances through glacier surges.
+Overall, we expect multiple methodological innovations which will enhance our ability to better constrain past and predict future glacier evolution.
+Producing consistent inventories, however, is a highly challenging and time-consuming task often requiring extensive visual interpretation and manual digitisation of satellite images by experts.
+Thus, a crucial long-term goal is to automate glacier mapping globally and across multiple time periods in a consistent manner.